-Magnesium stearate is one of the most commonly used additives in supplement manufacturing and it is synthesized by combining stearic acid with magnesium (primarily magnesium oxide).
+Magnesium stearate is one of the most commonly used additives in supplement manufacturing and it is synthesized by combining stearic acid with magnesium.
 It is favored by manufacturers because it is cheap, improves production efficiency, and helps boost profits.
-There’s absolutely nothing wrong with any of that as long as it is also safe for consumers, and that’s where the arguments start to wear a little thin.
+There’s absolutely nothing wrong with any of that as long as it is also safe for consumers, and that’s where the arguments in favor of magnesium stearate start to wear a little thin.

 We compiled the 8 most frequently cited myths in defense of magnesium stearate and stearic acid in supplements and debunked them using common sense.
 Is there any truth to the myths?
 Is our response to the dubious merits of magnesium stearate and stearic acid justified?
 You be the judge!